 On every floor type, particles used for the test included dry cereal, rice, sugar & pet litter.
 This vacuum cleans in three main stages; these are agitation, sucking, and lifting.
 There are numerous sensors embedded all over the vacuum.
 These allow it to comfortably drive around your house and map out your floor plan.
 While moving, the 890 utilizes both acoustic & optical sensors to locate debris, dirt, as well as pet hair.

 Its double rolling brushes at the bottom function to collect debris & dirt on the floor.
 The spinning brush, on the other hand, draws external debris & dirt into the machine’s suction area.
 The highly efficient filter also traps particles so as not to contaminate the air.

-The iRobot 890 model easily gets rid of pet hair within your floor and carpet.
+The iRobot 890 models easily get rid of pet hair on your floor and carpet.
 This ensures that your floor is always kept clean in between your periodic vacuuming.
 It has a well-balanced combination of accessories that offer high-performance levels.
 For this reason, the 890 model is a great choice for many buyers.

 This vacuum will preserve your sanity in such tasks.
 You do not have to keep sweeping your puppy’s hair each day.
 Its tangle-free dirt extractors have been designed with specific consideration for pet hair.
 They can lift & separate these hairs for more efficient suction without omitting any unwanted dirt.

 3. Hardwood Floors